heathen00/wfparser3/wfparser3/README.md

 I think my Matrix implementation is wrong.
 It does not appear to create full rows with multiple values.
 The implementation will likely clear itself up when I write its acceptance tests.
 It is a published interface, after all.

+If you start using singleton, and fly weight patterns in the implementation, it would make more sense to do so on a StatementFactory by StatementFactory basis, since eventually you want to be able to start setting different policies changing behaviours when creating the statementfactory.

+Might need unit tests for classes like: StatementsUsingVertexReferenceGroupsImp.
+See what remains after the acceptance tests are done.